ArreyTabe/tic-tac-toe/README.md

 The project was implemented in the following milestones:

 **Milestone 1**
-This was the setup milestone where we setup necceesary files for the project.
+This was the setup milestone where we set up the necessary files for the project.
 The milestone was named **setup-feature**

 **Milestone 2**
-For this milestone we designed our board, our 3x3 grid and inserted randomly the symbols.
+For this milestone, we designed our board, our 3x3 grid, and inserted randomly the symbols.
 The milestone was named  **user_interface-feature**

 **Milestone 3**
 This is where the actual implementation takes place, all considerations and assumptions for plays are done here: